Best Approaches and Tools for Risk Identification

 Risk Identification Tools and Techniques

-Ways on how to use techniques to identify risks:
+Ways how to use techniques to identify risks:

 -Organizations should develop their risk identification process, which is unique to their organizational culture.
-It will help to make it less complicated for them to identify the risks they face.
+It will help make it less complicated for them to identify their risks.

 -The management of an organization should have a proper balance between risk acceptance, mitigation, prevention, and insurance coverage.
 The cost-benefit analysis of each approach is analyzed.
-An example is that you might want to invest in security guards to prevent theft instead of paying for insurance.
+For example, you might want to invest in security guards to prevent theft instead of paying for insurance.

 Brainstorming

-The advantages of brainstorming are that it gets everyone involved and collectively thinking about the project.
+The advantages of brainstorming are that it gets everyone involved and thinking about the project collectively.
 The downside of brainstorming is that people may respond with silly or impractical ideas, and sometimes irrelevant suggestions can derail the process.

 Delphi Technique